 The ICG's new product, Integrity in Decision Making was launched at the Forum.
 The product includes an Integrity in Decision Making Framework which covers four key elements for decision making: power; principles; proper process; and proportionate outcomes.
 Also incorporated into the package is a series of practical guides around each element along with checklists that can be used by individual decision makers and agencies.
-The product is available on the ICG website at www.publicsector.wa.gov.au/icg.
+The product is available on ICG website the www.publicsector.wa.gov.au/icg.